BLSQ/snt-malaria/README.md

 ```

 Note: You can get a OpenHEXA token by going to the pipelines page, create a new pipeline and choose "From OpenHEXA CLI" -> "Show" access token.

+## Release workflow

+This project follows [Semantic Versioning](http://semver.org/) and assumes you are using [Conventional Commit messages](https://www.conventionalcommits.org/).

+Tagging and releases' creation are managed by [release-please](https://github.com/googleapis/release-please) that will create and maintain a pull request with the next release based on the commit messages of the new commits.

+On creation of a new release, the following actions are performed:

+- The `CHANGELOG.md` is updated with the new changes.
+- A new release is created in GitHub.